truefoundry/truefoundry-docs/deployment/quickstart/install-and-workspace.md

 ## Login from CLI

-From the CLI, the following and follow the link to authenticate:
+From the CLI, run the following and follow the link to authenticate:

 ```
 servicefoundry login